markhepburn/jopbox/README.md

 jopbox is a Clojure library for working with the Dropbox API.

+## About this fork

+This fork of the [original][https://github.com/samrat/jopbox] fixes a bug and aims to support more methods and arguments via keyword parameters (for example, the `path_prefix` argument to `/delta` is supported, and `longpoll_delta` has been implemented).
+This may or may not be compatible in the long term with the original.

 ## Demo

 [joplet](http://github.com/samrat/joplet) a small demo app using this